 Short-Term Solution: Air-Dried Raw Dog Food ZiwiPeak

 First things first, I cleaned up several spots of the regurgitated leftovers in the carpeted living room and my office.
 My favorite pet stain cleaner is Spot Shot by the way.
 Most grocery stores carry it, and so does Amazon.

-After having cleaned up several spots of the regurgitated remainder on our carpeting in the living room and my office, I decided to try a different approach and re-introduced ZiwiPeak, an air-dried raw food from New Zealand which we had fed back in 2013.
+After that, I decided to try a different approach and re-introduced ZiwiPeak.
+That’s an air-dried raw dog food from New Zealand I had fed back in 2013.

-It wasn’t until her recent regurgitating episodes that I learned about the difference between regurgitation and vomiting.
-I did a little research on the matter and, sure enough, learned that regurgitation isn’t the same as vomiting.
+It wasn’t until her recent regurgitating episodes that I learned about the difference between dog regurgitation vs vomiting.

 When a dog vomits, she ejects the contents of the stomach and upper intestine by heaving and retching.